Layton ServiceDesk - Release Notes - Version 6.8.1

 Obtaining the Update

-Please log in to the Client Support Portal to download the upgrade installer.
+Please log in to the Client Support Portal to download the update installer.

 - Launch Internet Information Services (IIS) Manager.